vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/1-DevelopNativeIntegrationsWithPixelApps.md

 - [Part 6.
 Structuring documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-7-structuringthedocumentation)
 - [Part 7.
 Making your Pixel app publicly available](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-8-makingyourpixelapppubliclyavailable)

-Several Pixel apps are already available through [VTEX Store Framework](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-what-is-vtex-store-framework), ensuring that your store has the means to natively integrate with the main third party solutions available on the market.

-It is possible, however, that the integration you’re looking for is not currently available on the [Pixel apps list](https://developers.vtex.com/vtex-developer-docs/docs/pixel-apps/) that are ready to be installed.
-In such cases, you should **create your desired integration from scratch**.

-> ℹ️ **Info**
->
+## Before you start

+Before taking this tutorial, check our [list of Pixel apps](https://developers.vtex.com/vtex-developer-docs/docs/pixel-apps/) and make sure the integration you're looking for is not already available.

-> If you’re unsure whether to proceed with **developing a pixel app** or to **customize an HTML tag using Google Tag Manager**, keep in mind that the first option is always the most recommended.
-Developing a new app will enable a bold integration process with a third party solution, in addition to further evolving the Framework to help other users that may be interested in the same integration.
+Also, if you're wondering whether to **create a Pixel app** or **customize an HTML tag with Google Tag Manager**, keep in mind that the first option is always the most recommended.
+Creating a new app allows for more freedom during development and may also help other users interested in the same solution.